timkuijsten/node-chroot/README.md

 ## API

-### chroot(newroot, user, [group])
+### chroot(newRoot, user, [group])
-* newroot {String}  the path of the new root for this process. the whole path should be owned by root and may not be writable by the group or others
+* newRoot {String} The path to the new root directory for this process.
+The whole path should be owned by the super user and may not be writable by the group owner or others.
-* user {String|Number}  the user name or id to switch to after changing the root path
+* user {String|Number} The user to switch to after changing the root directory.
+       Can be either a name or an id.
-* group {String|Number}  the group name or id to switch to after changing the root, defaults to the groups the user is in (using /etc/groups)
+* group {String|Number} The group to switch to after changing the root directory.
+Can be either a name or an id of any group the user belongs to (see /etc/groups).
+Defaults to the users primary group (see /etc/passwd).

-Change the root of the current process.
+Change the root directory of the current process.
 A normal user must be provided since changing root without dropping privileges makes no sense from a security point of view.

 ## Notes
-* the current working dir is set to "/" in the new chroot
+* The current working dir is updated to "/".
-* if the environment variable PWD is set, it will be reset to "/"
+* If the environment variable PWD is set, it will be updated to "/".
-* open file descriptors are not closed and environment variables and argv are not cleared, use `child_process.fork()` to accomplish that.
+* Open file descriptors are not closed and environment variables and argv are not cleared, use `child_process.fork()` to accomplish that.

+## General chroot tips
+* Apply the principle of least privilege to anything that must reside in the chroot and the user that privileges are dropped to.
+* Put as little as possible inside the chroot, so include modules before chrooting.
+* Create a separate user account used only for running the chrooted process.
+* Try to avoid or minimize writable paths, or make it writable for the separate user only.
+* Realize that any code in a chroot must be maintained.
+* Avoid hard links to any other path outside the chroot.
+* Don't store any setuid or setgid binaries inside the chroot.

 ## License